 Presentation of Obesity Hypoventilation Syndrome

-Pulmonary hypertension and chronic right-sided heart failure (cor pulmonale) are some of the major complications of OHS in obese patients, further aggravated by peripheral edema, leading to emergence of swellings in the limbs.
-Also, there can be presence of cyanosis-bluish color on the lips, fingers, toes, or skin.
+Pulmonary hypertension and chronic right-sided heart failure (cor pulmonale) are some of the major complications of OHS in obese patients, further aggravated by peripheral edema, leading to the emergence of swellings in the limbs.
+Also, there can be the presence of cyanosis-bluish color on the lips, fingers, toes, or skin.